 What is the difference between a checking and savings account?

-1. Bank Fees
+1. Bank fees

-Common fees for checking accounts include the following:
+Common fees for checking accounts include:

 Common fees for savings accounts include:

-For starters, check the bank’s network of ATMs and see where you can withdraw money from a fee-free ATM.
-Also, do some poking around to see how their customer service fares.
+Customer service: Also, do some poking around to see how their customer service fares.
 Is it easy to get a hold of someone?
 Are they helpful once you get someone on the line or via chat?